withalleo/alleo-widget-multi-instance-demo/readme.md

 The `manifest.json` file contains the widget metadata.
 This is used by the Alleo platform to display the widget in the widget library.

-The `lib` folder contains the Alleo Widget Library.

 The `public/assets` folder contains the icon, preview video and other library elements.
 It can also contain a widgetAssets folder, which will be copied to the dist folder when building the widget, and it's contents can be referenced with the AssetHelper utility.

 The `AlleoMultiWidget` class defines an Alleo widget that has multiple instances on a board.
 It also contains the logic to communicate with other instances of the widget on the board.